-Sharing & Praying (10 minutes)
+SHARING & PRAYING (10 min)

 Give each person a chance to share their journal page or what their conversation with God was about.
 After each person shares, have those sitting next to them gently lay a hand on their shoulders - always ask permission before doing this - and pray for them, relying on the Holy Spirit's leading as they pray.